Bald Truth Talk - Hair Loss, Hair Transplant and Hair Restoration Community

 Grow well!

-I am not a Doctor and all my posts are my own personal opinion based on 10 Hair transplants, SMP into my scar and 10 years consulting on and offline.
+I am not a doctor or medical professional and my words should not be taken as medical advice.
+All opinions expressed are my own unless stated otherwise.
 Always consult with your own family doctor prior to embarking on any form of hair loss treatment or surgery.

 Member